alephdata/aleph/README.md

 ## Installation

-As aleph has multiple external dependencies, it is strongly recommended to deploy the package in a containerized setup via ``docker`` and ``docker-compose``.
-After [installing both of these](https://docs.docker.com/compose/install/), you can deploy a simple version of aleph like this:
+As aleph has multiple external dependencies (for data processing and conversion), it is strongly recommended to deploy the package in a containerized setup via ``docker`` and ``docker-compose``.
+Please follow the relevant documentation on [installing docker-compose](https://docs.docker.com/compose/install/).

+You will also need to set up a Google OAuth web application at their [developers console](https://console.developers.google.com/), and make sure to configure the OAuth callback URL to be ``http(s)://your-install/api/1/sessions/callback``.

+Finally, ``aleph`` is optimized to utilise certain aspects of Amazons AWS offerings.
+By default, it will try to create a bucket for the application's data, and make use of Amazon SQS for task queueing.
+If you wish to use AWS, you will need to set the AWS key ID and access key in the configuration file.
+Alternatively, plain file system storage and RabbitMQ can be used to avoid AWS.

 ```bash
 $ git clone git@github.com:pudo/aleph.git